 1. Ramen noodles mess with female hormones

 Metabolic syndrome is a blanket term for a cluster of risk factors that significantly increase your odds of developing heart disease and other chronic ailments.
-While it may seem complex — and there are a lot of factors in play — there is one thing you can do from now on that will greatly diminish your susceptibility to this condition: eat real food.
+While it may seem complex (there are a lot of factors in play), there is one thing you can do from now on that will significantly diminish your susceptibility to this condition: eat real food.

-According to the National Institutes of Health (NIH), there are five main risk factors that characterize metabolic syndrome.
-They are high fasting blood sugar, high triglyceride levels, low HDL (“good”) cholesterol, high blood pressure and visceral fat (a.k.a. belly fat).
+According to the National Institutes of Health (NIH), five main risk factors characterize metabolic syndrome.
+They are high fasting blood sugar, high triglyceride levels, low HDL (“good”) cholesterol, high blood pressure, and visceral fat (a.k.a. belly fat).
 Having three or more of these risk factors may be indicative of metabolic syndrome.

 The NIH also states that individuals with metabolic syndrome have approximately double the risk of developing heart disease, and about five times the risk of developing diabetes, than that of individuals who do not have metabolic syndrome.